Picking Peruvian food as the best in Latin America makes for an easy decision.

-The tough part is picking my favorite Peruvian dishes.
-But somebody’s gotta make these tough decisions, so here we go, my favorites, after traveling for nearly a month in Perú.
+The challenging part is picking my favorite Peruvian dishes.
+But somebody has to make these tough decisions, so here we go, my favorites, after traveling for nearly a month in Perú.

 I made a little joke during my first post on Perú involving alpaca, something I'm happy the folks at PETA didn't see.
 Or maybe it would have been fun if they had.
 Yeah, maybe so.

-But I’ll always remember the half-dozen times I ate alpaca, especially the meal for 48 soles (about $17) at Uchu, a classy restaurant that served the meat on two kabobs and atop a hot brick, where you could leave it for a while if you wanted it well-done, but I didn’t, so I removed the meat immediately and ate it the way I like it, medium rare.
+But I'll never forget the half-dozen times I ate alpaca, especially the meal for 48 soles (about $17) at Uchu, a classy restaurant that served the meat on two kabobs and atop a hot brick, where you could leave it for a while if you wanted it well-done.

 2. Chupe de Camarones

-The picture above is of a half order, something I shared with a new friend, a dish that cost us 45 soles (about $16), and come to think of it I still owe him 5 soles because I didn’t have small money on that day.
+The picture above is of a half order, something I shared with a new friend, a dish that cost us 45 soles (about $16), and come to think of it, I still owe him five soles because I didn't have small money on that day.